mignon-p/json65/README.md

 Perl script at the top level of the repository.
 (It takes no arguments.)
 You'll need to have the [cc65][7] toolchain installed.

+Note: version 2.17 and earlier of [sim65][5] have a [bug in the implementation of the BIT instruction][8], so the tests will fail.
+You'll need a more recent version to get the tests to pass.

 [1]: https://cc65.github.io/doc/ca65.html
 [2]: https://cc65.github.io/doc/cc65-intern.html
 [3]: https://tools.ietf.org/html/rfc8259#section-8.1